fullfacing/keycloak4s/README.md

 }
 ```

-* `service` -       Example: "api-reporting"
+* `service` - Example: "api-reporting".
               The name of the secured client/service.
 This will be the same as the the representative client created in the Keycloak server.
-                    This field is used to find the user's permissions for service in the access token.
+              This field is used to find the user's permissions for the service in the access token.

 * `enforcementMode` - Enum that determines how requests with no matching policy rule are handled.
 The three options are:
    * "ENFORCING"  - Requests with no matching policy rule are denied.